Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Col 3:23.
 Whatever you do, work at it with all your heart, as working for the Lord, not for men, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

-Principle 3: Freedom from Bondage
+Principle 3: Setting Captives Free from Bondage

 Deut 28:12.
 You will lend to many nations but will borrow from none.
 The Lord will make you the head, not the tail.
 If you pay attention to the commands of the Lord your God that I give you this day and carefully follow them, you will always be at the top, never at the bottom.